darryltanzil/Minutes.ai/README.md

 ## Inspiration

 Meetings.
 So many meetings.
 While brainstorming ideas for the hackathon, we realized that we were spending a considerable amount of time documenting what we were doing- precious time that could have been spent actually hacking along.
-This is where Minutes.ai comes in.
+This is where the idea of Minutes.ai was born.

 ## What it does